jeffreyp/website/_posts/2024-05-20-family-history.md

 On his deathbed in 1897, he made a statement that was published in the P-I. "I am sure," he said, "that none of the blows I struck Mr. Dobson were instrumental in causing his death...The blows that I struck were nothing more than would be given in any ordinary fight."
 He went on to say Dobson died when he fell and hit his head on a pointed tree stump.

 P.J. is buried in an unmarked grave at Lake View Cemetery.
 Last time I was in the neighborhood, his house was still standing--expanded from original form and now a small apartment building.
 I wonder if anyone who lives there knows its history?
 And my family has now lived in Seattle for five generations and counting.
-EDIT: added a couple of clippings from the Seattle P-I.